Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 Another way to stop the exposure of privacy is to stop notifications.
 Notifications are a great way to always keep you informed.
 However, imagine that an embarrassing iMessage notification pops up when you are giving an important presentation or sharing screen during an online meeting.
 How to prevent iMessage from popping up on Mac?
 Follow the steps below.

-1. On your Mac, open System Preferences through the Apple Menu, Launchpad or Spotlight, etc.
+1. On your Mac, open System Settings through the Apple Menu.

 2. Click Notifications.